Himalayas Are Calling!

 Do I need visa to visit Nepal?

 If you’re visiting Nepal and you’re not from India, you will need a visa.
-You can get a tourist visa on arrival at Kathmandu airport or at the border crossings.
-The cost of the visa depends on how long you stay:
+You can get a tourist visa on arrival at Kathmandu airport.

 - 90 days visa: $125